openstack-archive/fuel-plugin-nsxv/doc/user/source/installation.rst

 Installation
 ============

+Pre-built package of the plugin you can find in
+`Fuel Plugin Catalog`_.

 #.
-Download plugin .rpm package from the Fuel Plugin Catalog.
+Download plugin .rpm package.

 #.
 Upload package to Fuel master node.